bontibon/RandomWiki/README.md

 RandomWikiEveryHour
 ===================

-Opens a Wikipedia article at random intervals
+Opens a Wikipedia article at random intervals, from 1 minute to an hour.